 - You can have automated conversations with real users on Messenger using AI.

-It’s not that email is going away.
-It’s just that messaging is the main way that a lot of people communicate.
+The rise of messenger bots does not mean that email is going away; it’s just that messaging is the main way that a lot of people communicate.

 - Copyright bots

 - Data bots

 - Trader bots